tsuru/tsuru/docs/reference/api.rst

     * Body: `{"name": "mymysql", "service_name": "mysql"}`

 Returns 200 in case of success.
+Returns 400 if the service instance name is invalid.
+Returns 400 if the team owner is missing.
 Returns 404 if the service does not exists.
+Returns 409 if the service instance name already exists.

 Example: